${item.excerpt}

 You may be eligible for special consideration if circumstances beyond your control prevent you from undertaking or completing your exam at the scheduled time.
 Find out more here, and contact DUSA Advocacy if you would like support submitting your application.

 Not sure where to start?
 If you would like to speak to someone about your specific circumstances, please feel free to contact our free Student Advocacy and Support Service.
 We are here to help and support students and our experienced and friendly team can help you develop a plan for your current and future studies.
-You can complete our online contact form or give us a call on (03) 9246 8615.
+You can contact us via our online contact form.